3 Meters Is How Many Inches

 Definition of a Meter

 The meter is the base unit of length in the metric system, officially known as the International System of Units (SI).
 Its definition has evolved over time.
-Originally, in the late 18th century, the meter was defined as 1/10,000,000 of the distance from the equator to the North Pole along a meridian through Paris.
+That said, originally, in the late 18th century, the meter was defined as 1/10,000,000 of the distance from the equator to the North Pole along a meridian through Paris.
 This definition proved impractical due to the difficulty of accurately measuring the Earth's circumference.

 Definition of an Inch